EnzoAlbornoz/py-igs/README.md

 ### Editing Objects (Transforms)
 Clicking in the edit button (in the objects widget) will open the editing dialog.
 In this window, you can define 3 transformations to apply on the object.
 They are: Translation, Rotation and Scaling.
 The translation will move the object over the world.
 The rotation will rotate the object around a given point that can be the world origin, the object center or a point that you specify.
 The scale will scale the objects in a "natural" way, i.e., based on the object center.

+All transformations are stored in a list that will be merged when applying these transformations to the object.

 <div align="center">
     <img src="./doc/images/object-edit.png" alt="Editing an object" height="200" ></img>
     <p>